dojojon/SpookyHouse/readme.md

 ## Other things to try

+We made a game, its not the greatest game but hopefully these steps have given you an idea of how to break up building a game into smaller functions.
+Here are some ideas for expanding the game we have created.

+* Audio and Sound effects
-Make the game harder as the score increases
+* Make the game harder as the score increases
-Audio and Sound effects
+* Add a menu to allow the game to be restarted once the game is over.
-Animation
+* Animation
-Different Game Assets
+* Different Game Assets, make an easter game for example.